 Galway: Ireland’s Culture Capital and the Aran Islands

 Ask any Irish person to name their favourite places in the country and chances are Galway will be at the top of the list.
-Galway is Ireland’s culture capital, with excellent pubs, live music, street buskers, restaurants and a history that stretches into
+Galway is Ireland’s culture capital, with excellent pubs, live music, street buskers, restaurants and a history that stretches into deep antiquity.

-Our time in Galway will include a visit to its excellent museum, a group dinner at Ireland’s best fish n’ chips shops, a group pub outing to listen to traditional Irish music and plenty of free time for you to explore the city with your mates.
+Our time in Galway will include a visit to its excellent museum, a group dinner at Ireland’s best fish n’ chips shop, a group pub outing to listen to traditional Irish music and plenty of free time for you to explore the city with your mates.

 On day two, we will make the journey to the nearby Aran Islands, one of Irelands most rugged, remote and ancient places.
 We will explore Dun Aengus, a cliff-side Celtic fortress that boasts unrivalled views of the Irish coast and Atlantic, then warm up with lots of tea in the local pub.